 Prize motivation: “for his fundamental studies of the biochemistry of nucleic acids, with particular regard to recombinant-DNA”

 Prize share: 1/2

 DNA carries organisms' genomes and also determines their vital processes.
 The ability to artificially manipulate DNA opens the way to creating organisms with new characteristics.
 In conjunction with his studies of the tumor virus SV40, in 1972, Paul Berg succeeded in inserting DNA from a bacterium into the virus' DNA.
-He thereby created the first DNA molecule made of parts from different organisms.
-This type of molecule became known as "hybrid DNA" or "recombinant DNA".
-Among other things, Paul Berg's method opened the way to creating bacteria that produce substances used in medicines.
+Berg thereby created the first DNA molecule made of parts from different organisms.
+This type of molecule became known as hybrid DNA or recombinant DNA.
+Among other things, Berg's method opened the way to creating bacteria that produce substances used in medicines.